 Research has suggested that the experience around eating a piece of food can have a significant effect on how people feel about what they are eating.
 This includes how an item is set on a plate and presented to diners.

 A 2014 study published in the journal Flavour examined how people’s responses to salads made with the same ingredients differed based on appearance.
 One version came tossed, another neatly arranged and a third elaborately assembled to look like a painting by artist Wassily Kadinsky.
 Both before and after eating, diners felt more positively about the artistic version, including its taste, and were willing to pay a higher price for it.
 Psychologist Charles Spence, the study’s co-author, commented on the results to the Guardian.

 “A number of chefs now are realizing that they are being judged by how their foods photograph be it in the fancy cookbooks [or], more often than not, when diners Instagram their friends,” he said.

 The plating basics

 Bringing some design sense to a dish can make the difference between an enjoyable meal and an unforgettable experience that customers will recount to friends.
-The Art of Plating encouraged chefs to think of the dish as an artist’s canvas.
 The positioning of the entree, garnishes, sauces, sides and even empty space should all be deliberate.

 Keep in mind that how you spatially orient pieces of food in relation to each other determines the path a viewer’s eye travels.
 Chef’s Blade explained that creating clean lines and shapes will bring a pleasing flow to the presentation.
 These lines should lead to a focal point that commands the diner’s interest, whether it’s a large piece of the entree or a distinctive garnish.